RayCali/Superresolution-of-Bathymetric-Data/README.md

 use_intensity: set this to "yes" to train the model with intensity data

 ## Testing
-To test the networks performance and compare it against an interpolation technique, you can run the networkvsinterp.py script.
+To test the networks performance and compare it against an interpolation technique, you can run the **networkvsinterp.py script**.
 You can adjust variables in the script that are marked such as what interpolation technique to compare against.
 An important thing to note is that the configuration file (sonar.yaml) has to be configured for the model you are testing.
 For example, the new_loss variables have to be "yes" if you test a NLM and in_channel and useintensity has to be set to "yes" if you're testing a model that has been trained with intensity values.